dpp·digitaler-produktpass.de

 CEN/CENELEC (JTC 24) publishes EN 18216, EN 18219 (unique identifiers), EN 18220–18223: data carriers, data exchange, APIs, storage, access rights.
 Two further standards are expected to follow in September 2026.

-Deadline under ESPR Art.
-13: by this date the central registry for product passport identifiers must be in place.
+The Commission met the deadline under ESPR Art.
+13 (19 July 2026): the central registry for product passport identifiers has been in operation since 20 July 2026 – including a testing environment and the “DPP Registry – User Guide for Economic Operators”.
 It stores no passport data but points to the decentrally hosted passports.
 Registration via REST API with an EORI number – before placing products on the market.

 Extended battery labelling